tillt/KompleteSynthesia/README.md

 When running it the first time, the first thing you will be asked by your system is:

-- Allow for "Input Monitoring"
+- Allow for 'Input Monitoring'
     - this is needed for receiving button events from the Komplete Kontrol controller

-Then, when pushing the "Play" button or using the jogwheel, the system will ask you for:
+Then, when pushing the 'Play' button or using the jogwheel, the system will ask you for:

-- Allow for "Accessibility"
+- Allow for 'Accessibility'
     - this is needed for sending out virtual keyboard events to your system, recognized by Synthesia

 Komplete Synthesia will detect your controller and show a little rainbow swoosh on the keyboard lights, signalling that it is up and running.
-The Play button should be illuminated now just like the jogwheel.
+The 'Play' button should be illuminated now just like the jogwheel.
 You will also recognise a little MIDI cable icon on the top right of your screen.

 For finding out about the detected controller, click on the icon which will show a menu which contains its name.
 The displayed menu will additionally tell you if Synthesia was detected running.